manuelsanti1986/en-605-787-jhu-front-end-dev/index.md

     - It restricts an object to always having a single instance.
 Meaning that each dependent component will get a reference to the same instance.
     - They enable sharing data between different controllers or other components within our application.
     - AngularJS custom services are **Always* singletons
+  - **Factory Design Pattern:**
+    - It can produce any type of objects, not just singletons.
+    - It can be used to produce dynamically customizable services.
+  - **Factory vs Service:**
+    - `.factory()` is NOT just another way of creating the same service you can create with `.service()`, but it can be
+    - `.service()` is also a factory, but a much more limited one.
+It is a factory that always produces the same type of service - a singleton, without an easy way to configure its behavior.

 ### Assignment Submission Reminders